-So, let’s open up your Terminal and run the following command to install Homebrew.
-As said, Homebrew will let us install the other mentioned tools more easily.
+Open your Terminal and execute the following command to install Homebrew.
+With Homebrew, installing the other tools becomes simpler.

 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"